 Supplements to avoid in particular is Vitamin E, studies on Vitamin E are thin on the ground so I’m not sure if it is of any health benefit.

 Be mindful of proper hydration to boost your immune system, drink as much water as you feel like drinking, it’s never too little water helps to keep your immune cells healthy, try to avoid too much coffee.

 I hope you have enjoyed my post on best vitamins to boost the immune system, its clear that the food that we eat can give us an ample supply of vitamins to boost the immune system, however outside influences can affect our immune system and we may need vitamins to boost the immune system back up again.

-The best vitamins to boost the immune system are Vitamins D3 and K2, Vitamin C a d I believe that a good probiotic can have a major impact on the health of the of the immune system.
+The best vitamins to boost the immune system are Vitamins D3 and K2, Vitamin C a d I believe that a good probiotic can have a major impact on the health of the of the immune system, also read this post.